dmalzl/spritefridge/README.md

     -p 4
 ```
 This command will read in the barcodes and the try to find barcodes in the respective read sequence in the order given by the layouts starting from 5' end.
 `-m` gives the allowed mismatches for the barcode identification.
-In addition to `out.bcextract.fq.gz` which contains reads with the extracted barcodes appended to their names, the tool also outputs statistics for how many reads were found with 1, 2, 3, ... barcodes. `-p` specifies the number of processes to use for extraction.
+In addition to `out.bcextract.fq.gz` which contains reads with the extracted barcodes appended to their names, the tool also outputs statistics for how many reads were found with 1, 2, 3, ... barcodes. `-p` specifies the number of processes to use for extraction. `-l1` and `-l2` can also be left empty if barcodes are only to be extracted from one read.

 ### pairs
 `pairs` identifies barcode clusters from aligned reads and writes them into pairs files for each cluster size